 PagnatoKarp CEO Paul Pagnato and Confiance CEO Pamela Sandy use the analogy of a train that has already left the station despite attempts to slow or stop it.
 The influential advisers and advocates spoke this week in the latest exclusive Financial Planning webinar.

-Pagnato, a member of the chairman’s council at the Institute for the Fiduciary Standard, and Karp, the chair of FPA, also shed light on how fees and perks such as Super Bowl tickets are changing in the free, hour-long session called “best fiduciary practices for advisers.”
+Pagnato, a member of the chairman’s council at the Institute for the Fiduciary Standard, and Sandy, the chair of FPA, also shed light on how fees and perks such as Super Bowl tickets are changing in the free, hour-long session called “best fiduciary practices for advisers.”
 Market forces outweigh the rule’s likely delay or repeal, they argue.

 “We may have a pause with the DoL rule, but if we are going to be profitable businesses and profitable planners in the future, we have to understand the environment we’re moving toward,” says Sandy, the founder of the Cleveland-based boutique advisory firm.